hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 Alfresco's SOAP API does not provide a direct way to fetch children for any nodeRef.
 This library implements a robust recursive path resolution algorithm:

 - For any nodeRef, the library will recursively fetch the node and its parent chain, building the full Lucene path (e.g., `/app:company_home/cm:Sites/cm:MySite`).
-- **Special handling for Company Home/root nodes:** The library detects Company Home by nodeRef (using normalization for case and whitespace), by properties, or by the Lucene path `/app:company_home` or `/app:company_home/*`.
-When fetching its children, it directly queries `/app:company_home/*` instead of trying to resolve its parent.
-This prevents errors like "Could not resolve parent for nodeRef: ..." when browsing from the repository root, even if nodeRef formatting is inconsistent or a Lucene path is passed, and guarantees navigation from the root always works.
+- **Special handling for Company Home/root nodes:** The library always treats Company Home as a special case: if the nodeRef matches the known Company Home nodeRef (normalized), or is `/app:company_home` or `/app:company_home/*`, it will always use the Lucene path `/app:company_home/*` to fetch children.
+This prevents errors like "Could not resolve parent for nodeRef: ..." when browsing from the repository root, regardless of nodeRef formatting or how Company Home is referenced, and guarantees navigation from the root always works.
 - This path is then used in a Lucene query to fetch children, enabling navigation and traversal for all folders, subfolders, and files.
 - This approach is industry standard for Alfresco integrations and is essential for migration, export, and deep traversal use cases.
 - The implementation includes defensive checks, logging, and a recursion limit to prevent infinite loops and help debug edge cases.